AlexandreFenyo/net-monitor/README.md

 ## Install from the sources

-See the chapter _Build client library and server from the sources_ below.
+See the chapter _Build client library and server from the sources_ below to make a build, then get the JavaScript builds from the repository
-The

 # Client integration